xcart/xcart-docs/_pages/kb_en/look_and_feel/basic_skin_changes/changing_your_stores_welcome_text_and_banner_on_the_front_page.md

     To create a simple static banner, you will need to upload just one image.
 To create a rotating banner, you will need to upload multiple images.

     {% note info %}
-    Recommended banner paramethers for Retina and 4k displays:
+    Recommended banner parameters for Retina and 4k displays:
     - image size 3840х880 px
     - JPG format with a 50%-80% compression
     - file size 100-300 kb